LIST: Here's what is open and closed in Virginia

 Are you limiting interstate travel?

-No. Our roads and highways will remain open to move essential personnel and critical supplies.
+No. Our roads and highways will remain open to moving essential personnel and critical supplies.

 What about religious services?
 Can I still go to my church, synagogue, or mosque?

-Virginians are strongly encouraged to seek alternative means of attending religious services, such as virtually or via “drive-through” worship.
-Places of worship that do conduct inperson services must limit gatherings to 10 people, to comply with the statewide 10-person ban.
+Virginians are strongly encouraged to seek alternative means of attending religious services, such as virtual or via “drive-through” worship.
+Places of worship that do conduct in-person services must limit gatherings to 10 people, to comply with the statewide 10-person ban.

 What should a business do if they are unclear on whether they are an essential or non-essential business?